Ember-SC/yourjargon/README.md

 ### Method 1

-In your project home directory:
+In console at your project home directory:

     bundle exec guard